-Elderly bachelor William McKinley Crews has lived his life on his 160-acre farm in Moccasin Swamp that borders the Okefenokee Swamp.
-He begins a typical day wearing his “morning hat,” a paper sack, cooking breakfast on a wood stove and pumping water from a well.
-Having no running water, electricity or telephone, Crews lives mostly in isolation with his fourteen cats and four heifers he jokingly calls his “nuns.”
-Locals call him the “last of the old swampers.”
+Elderly bachelor William McKinley Crews lived his life on his 160-acre farm in Moccasin Swamp that borders the Okefenokee Swamp.
+He began a typical day wearing his “morning hat,” a paper sack, cooking breakfast on a wood stove and pumping water from a well.
+Having no running water, electricity or telephone, Crews lived mostly in isolation with his fourteen cats and four heifers he jokingly calls his “nuns.”
+Locals called him the “last of the old swampers.”

 Search this site